How to Get a Refund on Your Water Bill If Your Faucet Leaks

 We found many water utilities — large and small — in the United States that have either mandated water leak adjustment policies or ways for customers to submit "courtesy leak adjustment" claims.

-To recover one-time water losses, a customer must contact the agency’s customer service department or fill out a form on the agency's website.
-Proof of repair must be submitted (a plumber's bill or receipts for parts purchased by the homeowner).
+To recover one-time water losses, contact the agency’s customer service department or fill out a form on the agency's website.
+Proof of repair must be submitted (a plumber's bill or receipts for parts purchased by the homeowner) or some municipalities use meter readings.
+The New York City water department doesn’t require written proof if the property is hooked-up to an automated meter reader (AMR).

 The utility then will reimburse some percentage of the overage caused by the leak in that month.
 The utility will review the last few months' bills to measure the extent of the overage in the month when the leak occurred.

-Thousands of your fellow homeowners across the country take advantage of such policies every year.
-Denver Water, for example, had 1,997 claims in 2014 and 2,222 claims in 2015, says Travis Thompson, media relations coordinator.
+Thousands of homeowners across the country take advantage of such policies every year.
+Denver Water, for example, had 1,290 claims in 2021 and 1,786 claims in 2022, Jimmy Luthye, media relations coordinator, told Kiplinger.

-"Typically, it's most often a service line, or plumbing in the wall, with a leak not detected until the customer gets their next water bill and sees exceptionally high usage," says Jordan.
+"Typically, it's most often a service line, or plumbing in the wall, with a leak not detected until the customer gets their next water bill and sees exceptionally high usage," Jordan said.

 So if you simply have a leaky toilet in the Mountain State, you're on your own regarding that water — and money — going down the drain.